 Avoiding fraud on your paid ads

 Pay per click ads are one of the best ways to promote your business.
 But there is no getting away from the fact that this is an attractive target for fraud.
 In fact, even during the Coronavirus pandemic we’ve seen PPC fraud remaining quite static across many industries.
-Such is the challenge that click fraud is set to cost marketers $27.3 billion in 2020.
+Such is the challenge that click fraud is thought to have cost advertisers over $35 billion in 2020 alone.

 We might not know what malware or bot threats are out there right now or in the future, but we can use proactive methods to prevent them clicking on our PPC campaigns.